 The project in images

-The Pie-IX BRT project is an integrated project developed jointly by the ARTM, the City of Montréal and the Ministère des Transports (MTQ).
-It is carried out in close collaboration with their partners: the City Laval, the Société de transport de Montréal (STM), the Société de transport de Laval (STL), exo as well as the various boroughs served.
+The Pie-IX BRT project is a joint effort between the ARTM, the City of Montréal , the Ministère des Transports (MTQ), the Société de transport de Montréal (STM), and their partners, the City Laval, the Société de transport de Laval (STL), exo, la Société québecoise des infrastructures (SQI) as well as the various boroughs served.